 - Iterate until the orbit is on the attractor.

-study.
-For most systems, it is safe just to iterate a few hundred
+under study.
+For most systems, it is safe just to iterate a

 - Select (almost any) nearby point (separated by d0).

-An appropriate choice of d0 is one that is about
+An appropriate choice of d0 is one that is on

-are being used.
-For example, in (8-byte) double-precision
+point numbers that are being used.
+For example, in (8-byte)